unibas-gravis/scalismo-tutorial/docs/mdocs/tutorials/tutorial2.md

 val paolaTransformedLandmarkViews = paolaTransformedLandmarks.map(lm => ui.show(paolaTransformedGroup, lm, lm.id))
 ```

-Given this lists of landmarks, we can apply Procrustes analysis to retrieve the best rigid transformation from the original set of landmarks to the new one as follows:
+Given this lists of landmarks, we can use the method ```rigid3DLandmarkRegistration```
+to retrieve the best rigid transformation from the original set of landmarks:

 ```scala mdoc:silent
 import scalismo.registration.LandmarkRegistration